NadjaUvA/Programmeerproject/README.md

 ## Application: Comparing the environmental performance of European countries

 Nadja van 't Hoff (11030720)

 https://nadjauva.github.io/Programmeerproject/

-## Application description
+## The description

-My application is depicted below this description.
+My application is depicted below.
 I have four charts that give an insight into the environmental performance and development of the countries of the European Union: A map, a circle menu, a radar chart and a stacked graph.

 ![image of application](/doc/application.PNG)